 The AG leads and authorises all prosecutions in Ghana, which is a crucial link in the anti-corruption chain.
 To strengthen its capacity, strategies are developed to guide and monitor other prosecutors and implement the Supreme Court rulings.
 Manuals and trainings are delivered to strengthen its capacity to prosecute all forms of offences.

-Prosecution Case Management
+Criminal and Civil Case Management

 Improved Information Management Systems are powerful instruments for a more accountable, transparent and open government, and better informed decision-making processes.